What is Alcohol Use Disorder or Alcoholism?

 Inpatient vs. Outpatient

 Inpatient (Residential Treatment) is an alcohol treatment program that gives you the opportunity to fully focus on your recovery.
 A comprehensive alcohol addiction rehabilitation program provides a safe, supportive environment with the level of evidence-based therapy necessary to address alcohol addiction, along with any co-occurring disorders, and provides family support, as well as case management and comprehensive after-care planning.
 A holistic approach to alcohol therapy provides additional services to add to your overall comfort and well-being and a better treatment outcome.
-Inpatient treatment also gives you the break from the stressors of life that may contribute to your drinking, as well as an alcohol-free environment.
+Inpatient alcohol rehab treatment also gives you the break from the stressors of life that may contribute to your drinking, as well as an alcohol-free environment.
 Typically inpatient lasts anywhere from 30 to 60 days.
 It is often covered by most health insurance and you may qualify for short-term disability coverage if you have a policy through your employer or privately.
 Family Medical Leave (FMLA) may also be applicable and even ﬁnancing can be an option.
 Beachway’s helpline can answer questions regarding ﬁnances, costs and insurance, so call 877-284-0353, toll-free, to get conﬁdential answers to all your questions.

 Intensive Outpatient (IOP) is an alcohol rehab treatment option for someone who may not be able to get away from work or family responsibilities and doesn’t need the level of care oﬀered by inpatient alcohol addiction rehabilitation.
 It is generally less expensive than residential treatment, but you are not provided housing and the hours of treatment are much less.
 Usually, programs are 3 times per week for 3 three hours and are often oﬀered during evening hours, so you can work during the day, but you also have to deal with the temptations of being exposed to alcohol.
 Some alcohol therapy centers oﬀer “sober living” or transitional housing, but you will have to pay separately for that, and insurance will not cover it.
 Beware of programs that tell you if you sign up for their IOP program insurance will pay for your housing; it may be an illegal oﬀer that sounds good, but won’t help you with your recovery and could make matters worse.
 IOP with transitional, sober housing is frequently a step-down level of care following inpatient treatment and can be very helpful in many cases for people transitioning from inpatient treatment.